moka-rs/moka/README.md

 use moka::sync::Cache;

 fn main() {
-    // Evict based on the byte length of strings in the cache. let cache = Cache::builder()
+    let cache = Cache::builder()
         // A weigher closure takes &K and &V and returns a u32 representing the
         // relative size of the entry.
 Here, we use the byte length of the value